-Confidence in the klystron-based system was now rapidly evaporating, so in 1989 HQ initiated a feasibility study to consider the replacement of the transmitter by a power grid tube based system.
-Companies active in the broadcast and particle accelerator segments were approached, on-site meetings with technical representatives were held and HQ staff visited several accelerator facilities using megawatt-class gridded tubes.
-Impressions were positive and the concept was seriously considered for a while.
-However, when the first Valvo tube was returned to Tromsø in 1990 after rebuild, limited dual klystron operation became possible again, and the transmitter replacement program was put on indefinite hold.
-But before long, new klystron problems arose that led to a second rebuild of tube YK1320/2, a number of costly consultancy visits from SRI and the full time involvement of two-three site staff for nearly a year.
-It was only in late 1991, ten years after the inauguration, that the VHF transmitter started to behave somewhat reliably, and to achieve this, the Faraday rotation capability first had to be given up due to frequent malfunctioning of the duplexers and receiver protectors.
+Confidence in the klystron-based system was now rapidly evaporating, so in 1989, HQ initiated a feasibility study to consider the replacement of the transmitter by a powergrid-tube-based system.
+Companies active in the broadcast and particle accelerator segments were approached, on-site meetings with technical representatives were held and HQ staff visited several accelerator facilities using megawattclass gridded tubes.
+Impressions were positive, and the concept was seriously considered for a while.
+However, when the first Valvo tube was returned to Tromsø in 1990 after rebuilding, limited dual klystron operation became possible again, and the transmitter replacement programme was put on indefinite hold.
+But before long, new klystron problems arose that led to a second rebuild of tube YK1320/2, a number of costly consultancy visits from SRI and the full-time involvement of two-three site staff for nearly a year.
+It was only in late 1991, 10 years after the inauguration, that the VHF transmitter started to behave somewhat reliably, and to achieve this, the Faraday rotation capability first had to be given up due to frequent malfunctioning of the duplexers and receiver protectors.

 With two functioning klystrons, the system could now be run in both modes.
 Mode 2 was put to good use in experiments designed for measuring the ionospheric convection velocity field over a wide area to the north of Tromsø.
-With the VHF antenna pointed to its lowest elevation, 30°, and phased to generate two beams, one due north and the other approximately normal to the L-shells, Doppler velocities could be derived for a series of range gates along both beams and combined to generate two components of the 3D velocity.
-The third (semi-vertical) component could be provided by the UHF for the close-in ranges, but farther towards the north, it had to be extrapolated or was assumed close to zero.
-Variants of this experiment were used as Common Program 4.
-When the Syalbard radar came on the air in 1996, it was often run together with CP 4 experiments, pointing southward into a region where the fields of view of the two systems overlapped; under favourable conditions the full 3D velocity field could be determined over a large area in this way.
-Mode 1 suffered from a serious operational restriction: with the antenna pointing in the fieldaligned direction and the transmitter operating at full power, radiation spillover from the upper edge of the antenna reflector was so strong that the Norwegian limits for public exposure to non-ionising radiation (which had been lowered since the antenna was designed) were exceeded even a kilometer to the south of the site.
+With the VHF antenna pointed to its lowest elevation, 30°, and phased to generate two beams, one due north and the other approximately normal to the L shells, Doppler velocities could be derived for a series of range gates along both beams and combined to generate two components of the 3D velocity.
+The third (semi-vertical) component could be provided by the UHF for the close-in ranges, out to some 300 km north of Tromsø, but farther towards the north, it had to be extrapolated or was assumed close to zero.
+Variants of this experiment were used as core parts of Common Programme 4.
+When the Svalbard radar came on the air in 1996, it was often run together with CP 4 experiments, pointing southward into a region where the fields of view of the two systems overlapped; under favourable conditions, the full 3D velocity field could be determined over a large area in this way.
+Mode 1 suffered from a serious operational restriction: with the antenna pointing in the field-aligned direction and the transmitter operating at full power, radiation spillover from the upper edge of the antenna reflector was so strong that the Norwegian limits for public exposure to non-ionising radiation (which had been lowered since the antenna was designed) were exceeded even a kilometre to the south of the site.
 Four private homes along the main road suffered from bad interference to telephones, TV sets and audio equipment, and Tromsø site staff had to spend lots of time and effort on installing shielding, filtering and better TV antennas.
-A number of mitigation schemes were investigated, e.g. extending the main reflector, tilting the feeder bridge or erecting a 50 m high fence immediately south of the antenna, but all proved too complicated and costly.
-In the end, full power operation with the beam directed to the south of vertical had to be given up.
-This effectively eliminated one of the hoped-for core capabilities of the VHF system, regular high altitude fieldaligned observations vital to the hunt for the "polar wind".
-Single-beam high altitude VHF operation thus became limited to vertical and remains so until today.
+A number of mitigation schemes were investigated, for example, extending the main reflector, tilting the feeder bridge or erecting a 50 m high fence immediately south of the antenna, but all proved too complicated and costly.
+In the end, full-power operation with the beam directed to the south of vertical had to be given up.
+This effectively eliminated one of the hopedfor core capabilities of the VHF system, regular high-altitude field-aligned observations vital to the hunt for the polar wind.
+Single-beam high-altitude VHF operation thus became limited to vertical and has remained so until today.